rafeerahman/Anonymizer/deliverable-1/planning.md

 | Mehrdad | Frontend Engineer, Backend Engineer, Algorithm Engineer| - Build frontend components <br> - Help with the design for endpoints <br>  | - Experience with React <br> - Experience with REST APIs <br> - Interested in working on the main algorithm |

 The possible roles are:
-- Project Manager x 1
+- Project Manager
-- Algorithm Engineer x 1 - this person will be responsible for the anonymization algorithm, using either a pre-existing algorithm or creating their own
+- Algorithm Engineer - this person will be responsible for the anonymization algorithm, using either a pre-existing algorithm or creating their own
-- Backend Engineer x 2 - this person will be responsible for the backend API, using Flask
+- Backend Engineer - this person will be responsible for the backend API, using Flask
-- Frontend Engineer x 1 - this person will be responsible for the frontend, using React
+- Frontend Engineer - this person will be responsible for the frontend, using React
-- DevOps Engineer x 2 - this person will be responsible for deploying the application, using cloud and container services.
+- DevOps Engineer - this person will be responsible for deploying the application, using cloud and container services.
 This person will also be responsible for setting up the CI/CD pipeline.
 - Quality Assurance Engineer - this person will be responsible for creating testsuites for our API's and frontend.

 Note that the number of roles is not fixed, and we may add or remove roles as needed.
 For example, if we decide to use a pre-existing algorithm, we may not need an algorithm engineer.